 In the weeks leading up to making choices, pupils are extensively informed and advised during the weekly Personal and Social Education periods.
-Pupils also receive a wide range of information though assemblies, from the school careers advisor, guidance staff and subject teachers.
+Pupils also receive a wide range of information though assemblies, from the school careers adviser, guidance staff and subject teachers.

-S2 Options Timeline 2023 Date Event Thursday 2 nd February S2 Parents' Evening January / February 2023 PSE lessons around pathways, careers and subject choices with guidance Teachers and SDS Careers Advisor Tuesday 7 th February S2 Information Evening for Parents and Carers Wednesday 8 th February Course choice information booklet and mock option forms available to view on school website Thursday 16 th February S2 Pupils' Careers Conference Friday 17 th February S2 Pupils' Subject Carousel with Principal Teachers S2 Assembly with Year Headand SDS Careers Advisor Monday 20 th February Meeting times issued to S2 pupils Tuesday 21 st February Individual pupil meetings with Guidance Teacher to discuss course choice and universal support.
-Completed forms sent home for parent/carer signature Tuesday 28 th February Deadline for on-line return of option choices Week beginning Monday 8 th May S2 progress report issued
+S2 Options Timeline 2024 Date Event Thursday 1 st February S2 Parents' Evening January & February 2024 PSE lessons around pathways, careers and subject choices with Guidance Teachers and SDS Adviser Wednesday 7 th February S2 Information Evening for Parents and Carers Thursday 8 th February Course choice information booklet and mock option forms available to view on school website Thursday 15 th February S2 Pupils' Careers Conference Friday 16 th February S2 Careers Assembly and Subject Carousel with Principal Teachers Monday 19 th February Meeting times issued to S2 pupils Tuesday 20 th February Individual pupil meetings with Guidance Teacher to discuss course choice.
+Completed forms sent home for parent/carer signature.
+Monday 26 th February Deadline for return of option choices May 2024 S2 Progress full Report issued

-SOME DOS AND DON'TS
+SOME DOs AND DON'Ts

-DO Listen to advice from your teachers, your parents, and careers officer.
-DO Remember that it may not be possible to offer every pupil her or his first choice of subjects.
-Of course we will do our best.
-DO Pay attention to S2 Parents Evening advice.
-Generally speaking you will probably do better to choose subjects in which you have done well.
+DO Listen to advice from your teachers, your parents, and careers adviser.
+DO Remember that it may not be possible to offer every pupil their first choice of subjects.
+DO Pay attention to S2 Parents' Evening advice.
+Generally speaking, you will probably do better to choose subjects in which you have done well.
 DO Consider also how much you ENJOY a subject.
 You will be much more motivated to work hard in subjects you enjoy.
 DO Remember to think about what you may wish to do in S5/6 and as a potential career pathway.
 DON'T Choose a subject just because your friend has chosen it.
-DON'T Choose a subject just because you like (or dislike!) the teacher.
+DON'T Choose a subject just because you like the teacher.
 You may have a different teacher next session DON'T Give up a subject without thinking whether or not you may need it